ajkelso/lite-brite/README.md

 # Virtual Lite-Brite

 Virtual Lite-Brite is a Ruby on Rails & JavaScript Single Page Application which is a computer generated version of that 80's throwback activity that some of us know and that we all love!
+Select a color.
 Create 'drawings'.
 Save them.
 Update them.
 Delete them.
 Zen.

 ## Installation